At Georgia debate, Abrams and Kemp clash on abortion, crime

 “I will always acknowledge the outcome of elections, but I will never deny access to every voter, because that is the responsibility of every American to defend the right to vote,” she said.

-Kemp urged voters to remember that he was among the Republican governors who relaxed public restrictions early in the COVID-19 pandemic, including resisting widespread mask mandates and school closures.
+Kemp urged voters to remember that he was among the Republican governors who relaxed public restrictions early in the COVID-19 pandemic, including resisting widespread mask mandates and school closures during the nation's worst public health crisis in a century.

 “Our economy is incredible ... we are the ones that's been fighting for you when Ms. Abrams was not,” Kemp said.